CDR

 On hydraulic dock levelers, the most common service requests involve weakened or leaking lift cylinders, sluggish lip cylinders, contaminated hydraulic fluid, and worn or torn weather seals around the deck.
 On mechanical levelers, broken or fatigued main springs, hold-down failures, and worn lip latches are typical.
 On both styles, bent push rods, sheared roller pins, and corroded deck plates show up after years of trailer impact and freeze-thaw cycles.
 Edge-of-dock levelers see lip-hinge wear, deformation under heavy loads, and frame damage from misaligned trailers.

-Common Commercial Overhead Door Problems
+Commercial Overhead and High-Speed Door Issues